mishrabhinav/turtle_interpreter/README.md

 Copyright by **Abhinav Mishra**.
 This code is for reference only, note that direct copy of large chunks of code conflicts with Imperial College's rules and may be regarded as plagiarism.
 All source code used in the project are for curriculum use only.
-All source code and documentation are NOT free to copy without a written permission.
+Covered under the MIT License.

 Repeat Command
 --------------